devsmkna/API-tutorial/README.md

-# How to make an API with typescript, Mongo DB Atlas and Express
+# How to make an API with typescript, Mongo DB Atlas, and Express

-After download this project you can run it with:
+After downloading this project you can run it with the following:
 ```bash
 npm i
 npm start